pjunak/DnD-spell-comparison/README.md

-# Plotting D&D 5e spells for comparing probability of certain outcomes by levels.
+# Plotting D&D 5e spell plotting

 This project lets you visualize the probability distributions of D&D spells and cantrips as a function of spell (or effective) level.
 It supports comparing multiple spells or cantrips on the same graph.